 March 1.
-Mr. Clark has been in business here for the past 17 years and during that time has had ninr different competitors in that line.
-Mr. Clark will leave the business with the good wishes of all, as yet he has not determined what business he will engage in.
-January 17 1912
+Mr. Clark has been in business here for the past 17 the business with the good wishes of all, as yet he has not determined what business he

 On Friday afternoon, Frank Peddle broke through the ice on Synnott's pond where the water was over his head and was rescued by Hugh Mehorter and Richard